mel-project/melodeon-guide/src/3_simple_types.md

 An immediate consequence is that _every value belongs to an infinite number of types_.
 This means that it doesn't make sense to say a type `T` is _the_ type of a value `x`, only that `T` is a type of `x` or that `T` contains `x`.

-Thus, let's begin our discussion of Melodeon's types with the different kinds of possible.
+Thus, let's begin our discussion of Melodeon's types with the different kinds of possible values.

 ## Values